miso-lims/walkthroughs/8-runs.md

 Now check on the Order.

-1. Click on the _List Orders_ page and verify that the _Remaining_ column now shows 1 for the pool.
+1. Click on the _Orders_ page and verify that the _Remaining_ column now shows 1 for the pool.